-Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
+The Board recognizes cash contributions as revenue when the contributions are received by the Board.
+Contributions are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
+Support that is restricted by the donor is reported as an increase in unrestricted net assets if the restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the support is recognized.
 Donor-restricted support is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the consolidated statements of activities as "net assets released from restrictions."